Lokankara/Souvenir/README.md

   about all the souvenirs it produces.
 - View information about the brands of a given souvenir produced in a given year.
 - For each year, print a list of souvenirs produced in that year.
-- Delete a given brand and its souvenirs.

 #### P.S.
   We do not use databases (only files).